Rejection reason

 Passport Photo Rejected for Shadows

 Shadow problems usually come from standing too close to the wall, using uneven light, or shooting in a room that is dim on one side.
-This page explains why that leads to rejection and how to judge whether the photo can be improved or needs to be retaken.
+This page explains why that leads to rejection and helps you decide quickly whether the photo is still worth fixing or whether a retake is the faster answer.

 Shadow queries are high-intent because the user already has a visible problem and wants a practical fix.